midhunpmadhav/data_structures/README.md

 2. Reverse a doubly linked list (with/without recursion)
 3. Find loop in a singly linked list
 4. Find the middle node of a singly linked list
+5. Print a pattern (see description in file print_pattern.cpp for more details)

 c.
 Graph:
 1. Breadth first search (BFS) using recursion